fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/14_lambda_expressions/01_trailing_return_type.md

 But wait, what's the type of lambda?
 There is no `std::lambda`.
 You might try with function pointers and have some luck with it, but most of the time they will not work.
 More about "function pointers to lambdas" later.

-So what's the answer? `auto`.
-We just don't care.
+So what's the answer?
+We just don't care - use `auto`.
 Let the compiler do the work.
-This is intentional.

 **Every lambda expression has it's own unique type.
 Even 2 lambas with exactly the same parameters, return type and body are treated as 2 distinct types.**

 This makes `auto` the only always-valid option which does not use template magic.
 Function pointers may be sometimes used, but you will see in further lessons that they are very limited.

+You can think of lambdas as objects of unnamed classes that overload `operator()`.

-### exercise
+## exercise

 Play with the example.
 Call a lambda few times and get used to it's syntax